 TREATMENT & ASSESSMENT

-Assessment and the admissions process for treatment at Woodlake Addiction Recovery Center begins with a phone consultation.
-A four-phase residential rehab program grounded in the Christian beatitudes and Oxford absolutes, which complement the 12-Steps, and emphasizes honesty, unselfishness, love, and purity, according to the facility's website.
-The center holds that addiction is both a neurological disease and a manifestation of underlying psychological and spiritual struggles.
+Assessment and the admissions process for treatment at Woodlake Addiction Recovery begins with a phone consultation.
+Treatment follows a four-phase, faith-based residential rehab program that includes the 12-Steps.
+The center holds that addiction is both a neurological disease and a manifestation of underlying psychological and spiritual trauma.

 The building blocks of treatment are individual and group therapy, 12-step meetings, education about addiction, training in sober living skills, and physical activity.
 There are also dedicated services for those who have experienced trauma and professionals.
 Only 91 (66.9 percent) of treatment facilities in Louisiana offer trauma-based counseling.
 The final stage of residential treatment focuses on building a recovery network and preparing for discharge and aftercare.

-According to the Woodlake website, the treatment staff features a board certified addictionologist, a doctorate-level social worker, master's level counselors, psychiatrists, and nurses.
-Various certifications and experience listed in staff bios include grief counseling, eye movement desensitization and reprocessing (EMDR), domestic violence counseling, cognitive behavioral therapy, transgenerational therapy, and Gestalt.
+The treatment staff features a board-certified addictionologist, a doctorate-level social worker, master's level counselors, psychiatrists, and nurses.
+Various certifications and experience listed in staff bios include grief counseling, eye movement desensitization, and reprocessing (EMDR), domestic violence counseling, cognitive behavioral therapy (CBT), transgenerational therapy, and Gestalt.
 To date, the five individuals polled on the matter by Rehabs.com praised the staff's aptitude.

 ACCOMMODATIONS & AMENITIES

-The Woodlake Addiction Recovery Center website depicts a beautiful campus with tree-lined trails and light-filled indoor spaces.
+The Woodlake Addiction Recovery has a beautiful campus with tree-lined trails and light-filled indoor spaces.
 Clients have access to a fishing pond, a putting green, and an indoor workout room.
 Exercise is a priority, which is included in a 16-hour full day's schedule posted online.

 WHAT ALUMNI SAY

-Alumni feedback for Woodlake Addiction Recovery Center was mixed: of the 11 reviews submitted to Rehabs.com to date, six were critical and five mostly favorable.
+Alumni feedback for Woodlake Addiction Recovery Center was mixed.
+Of the 13 reviews submitted to Rehabs.com to date, six were critical and seven mostly favorable.
 The most common concern expressed, including from former clients who shared positive experiences, was the cost of treatment.
-Nevertheless, three of four individuals who were asked whether the cost was worth it indicated it was.
 Other repeated criticisms centered on food and strict regulations with consequences.
 A few alumni indicated that staff were condescending.

 By contrast, positive reviewers repeatedly praised the physical facility and the staff.
 One alum highlighted the staff's investment in clients beyond graduation, characterizing them as both caring and experienced.
 Another individual described the grounds as “clean and serene.”
-On the other hand, Carla reported that the facility was not as "luxurious" as represented in marketing materials.
-Ratings for meals and nutrition were split between one or two out of five stars and four or five out of five.
+On the other hand, Carla reported that the facility was not as "luxurious" as represented in marketing materials, though awarded perfect five-star ratings for the facility's lead counselors, effectiveness of group counseling, and ability to resolve conflict.

 WHAT FRIENDS & FAMILY SAY